kyj9447/Pixseal/README.md

 3. Choose **3** to benchmark performance.
 It reads `original.png`, encrypts it with `RSA/public_key.pem`, and writes `signed_original.png`, printing the elapsed signing time.
 Then it reads `signed_original.png`, performs extraction/decryption/validation, and prints the elapsed validation time along with the total elapsed time.
 4. Choose **4** to test signing and validation with file-path input option.
 5. Choose **5** to test signing and validation with byte-stream input option.
+6. Choose **6** to run the optional line-profiler demo.
+It benchmarks `signImage` and `validateImage`, printing per-line timings when the script is executed through `kernprof`.

+Option **6** requires the optional dependency `line_profiler` and must be run via `kernprof -l testRun.py` so that `builtins.profile` is provided.
+Without `line_profiler` installed the script will continue to work, but the profiling option will display an informative message instead of running.
 ### Key management

 Generate a test RSA pair (PKCS#8) with OpenSSL: